tdaylan/pcat/docs/index.rst

 Performance
 +++++++++++++++++++

-The above properties are made possible by enlarging the hypothesis space so much that there is no mismodeling of the observed data.
+The above features are made possible by enlarging the hypothesis space so much that there is no mismodeling of the observed data.
 This is, however, at the expense of seriously slowing down inference.

 PCAT alleviates the performance issues in two ways: